OfficeDev/hands-on-labs/O3653/O3653-21 Connectors/Quick Start Lab - Office 365 Connectors Lab.md

 6. Navigate to “C:\git\trainingcontent-nda\O3653\O3653-21 Connectors\Completed Projects\Github Webhooks\WebApplication1\Models\” in Windows Explorer.

-7. Copy all the files in this directory that begin with “Swift” to the Models folder in your Visual Studio project.
-Right-click the Models folder, select Add>Existing item and add these files into your Visual Studio project.
-Do the same for GithubIssueEvent.cs, ConnectorCard.cs and add them to your Visual Studio project.
+7. Copy all the files in this directory that begin with “Swift” to the Models directory in your Visual Studio project.
+Do the same for  GithubIssueEvent.cs, ConnectorCard.cs, ModelBuilder.cs and copy them to the same Models directory.
+In Visual Studio, right click on the Models folder, select **Add>Existing** item and add all these files into your Visual Studio project.

 8. Open the GitHubWebHookHandler.cs file under WebHandlers folder in your Visual Studio project.
 Replace the existing code in this file with the code listed below.
 Fix the namespace (see curly braces), so it continues to bear the same name as your Visual Studio project.